profile_columns

 API Documentation: profile_columns()

-• The left chart shows the distribution of all values in the column.
-The width of each "step" represents the proportion of all (non-null) values of a given value while the height of each "step" gives the count of the same given value.
+- The left chart shows the distribution of all values in the column.
+It is a summary of the skew of value frequencies.
+The width of each "step" represents the proportion of all (non-null) values with a given count while the height of each "step" gives the count of the same given value.

 What the chart tooltip shows